rotationalio/rotational.io/content/en/blog/2023-05-08-age-of-postsql.md

 If your organization is either right on the verge or in the midst of some kind of conversion, migration, or upgrade of their data layer, ask yourself:

-- How hard will this be to hook up to our legacy stuff?
+- How hard will this tool be to hook up to our legacy stuff?
-- How much will it really cost me to keep it operational?
+- How much will it really cost me to keep the tool operational?
 - How many dedicated engineers are going to have to maintain it?

 We're often made to feel that our org's data is a special kind of hot mess.
 That we should have one, much cleaner data store that matches our platonic ideal of a relational (it's perfectly normalized) or NoSQL (it's perfected indexed) database.
 But if those ideals aren't serving your organization, it's time to let go of them.